rafnixschaf/iota/crates/iota-framework/docs/iota-framework/balance.md

 <a name="0x2_balance_ENotGenesisEpoch"></a>

-Epoch is not 0 the genesis epoch.
+Epoch is not 0 (the genesis epoch).

 <pre><code><b>const</b> <a href="../iota-framework/balance.md#0x2_balance_ENotGenesisEpoch">ENotGenesisEpoch</a>: u64 = 4;